 Successful bidders/applicants shall be chosen based on their qualifications, for example, experience, skill, and job-related knowledge.
-Qualifications for a position shall be determined by the Executive Director.
+Qualifications for a position shall be determined by Management.

-- a.
-Where the qualifications of an internal bidder and an outside applicant are relatively equal, the Employer shall award the position to the internal bidder. - b.
+Where the qualifications of an internal bidder and an outside applicant are relatively equal, the Employer shall award the position to the internal bidder.

 Where the Employer is deciding between two internal bidders whose qualifications are relatively equal, seniority shall be given primary consideration.